gabcicc/OSSWorkflowForAllignIRImages/README.md

 Step 4:
 Extract the IR band from the orthophoto.
 Quantum GIS or Multispec have been used to achieve this aim.

+The next phase would be to test different open source photogrammetry solutions to improve processing time and develop a stand-alone open source application (e.g., Python QGis plugin) that includes all phases of the work.